A General Framework for Powerful Confounder Adjustment in Omics Association Studies: Real Data Analysis

 Again, the result generally agrees with the findings from the simulation studies.
 While 2dFDR is the most powerful in this example, its inflated type I error rate observed in many non-linear simulation setups raises some concern about the reliability of the rejections solely found by itself.

 Figure \ref{fig:metabolome2} shows the Venn diagram of the serum metabolites detected by the different methods and their degree of overlap at FDR $= 0.05$ is provided.
-It is interesting to note that while MF-2dFDR-RV and 2dFDR have detected 403 metabolites in common, the BH procedure has significantly fewer overlapping metabolites with either of these methods.
+It is interesting to note that while RV-2dFDR+ and 2dFDR have detected 403 metabolites in common, the BH procedure has significantly fewer overlapping metabolites with either of these methods.

 An additional challenge we faced while analyzing the metabolomics data was generating samples from the conditional distribution $P_{\X|\Z}.$ As observed in Figure \ref{fig:metabolome3}, there is distinct heteroscedasticity in the conditional distribution of IR given BMI.
 Traditional resampling methods such as residual permutation \citep{winkler2014permutation} may fail as homoscedasticity is one of the underlying assumptions.
 To combat this, the data set was binned into two parts, namely BMI $\leq 26$ and BMI $> 26$, and two separate regressions were fitted to these two subsamples, and the residuals were permuted within each segment.
 The right panel of Figure \ref{fig:metabolome3}, which plots the resampled IR versus BMI using binned residual permutation, shows that the heteroscedastic structure has been preserved in the resampled data.
 The middle panel shows resampling using the traditional residual permutation and we can see that the original shape of the data has not been maintained in this case.